Why Instagram for 55+? What's in it for Me?!

 I ALWAYS have too many spinning plates, but I feel like Instagram is like a little picture book or magazine of inspiration designed just for me.
 So start there – do it just for your own joy, not to communicate with family and friends, search for recipes to cook for family and friends; in fact, you don’t have to post a damn thing!
 You can set up an account and make it full of things that make you happy, pop in there now and then, and fill up your soul.
 And you can make it completely private, so if you do decide to post, it only goes to folks that have your permission to follow you.

-If your see something fabulous on Instagram, you can only bookmark it, or snap a picture of the page for yourself, but you can’t easily or legally share it on your account without permission, so it is a whole different thought process than Facebook.
 Accounts look for follows, hearts (likes), and comments, and for you to dig further and check out their website and who they are from their profile page.
-My Insta @GrandyCamp page is fairly new, and full of cute and creative things I hope you’d be interested in seeing, and hope will send you to the website.
+I am eternally annoyed by having to go to the profile page, click on the general link, and choose the photo subject I am interested in to find out more, but whatever.
+Some marketing accounts have enough market share to shop directly from a post.
+Instagram is now owned by Facebook, so they are wanting and giving value to reader engagement.
+My Insta @GrandyCamp page is fairly new, and full of cute and creative things I hope you’d be interested in seeing, and hope will send you to the website for more fun.

 WHO TO FOLLOW